api2cart/javascript-sdk/docs/CartApi.md

 let apiInstance = new Api2CartOpenApi.CartApi();
 let opts = {
-  'params': "name,url", // String | Set this parameter in order to choose which entity fields you want to retrieve 'responseFields': "{result{name,url,stores_info{store_id,name,currency{id,iso3},store_owner_info}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'storeId': "1", // String | Store Id
+  'responseFields': "{result{name,url,stores_info{store_id,name,currency{id,iso3},store_owner_info}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "name,url", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "name,url", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "name,url" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'storeId': "1" // String | Store Id
 };
 apiInstance.cartInfo(opts, (error, data, response) => {
   if (error) {